ild-thl/moodle-block_disealytics/README.md

   * **Progressbar of Learning Materials**: The Progressbar card shows the student's progress in reading the material provided in the regarding course.
   * **PVL-Probability**: The PVL-Probability card shows the student's probability of passing the course.
 It is an estimation based on the submission status of assignments of the student.

+Some card data is user-based.
+This means that the following data is saved in the plugin's database tables and is available even after the course is deleted:
+- Self-defined learning goals
+- Settings of the progress bar (input learning materials)
+- Dates of the 'Planning Assistant'

+The data can be deleted by the user inside the configuration modal of the dashboard.

 ## Code Structure

 The codebase is primarily written in PHP, JavaScript, SQL.